netham45/screamrouter/readme.md

 * Use any streaming MP3 player as a sink via the exposed API
 * Programatically enable/disable sinks, or adjust the volume through the FastAPI API, or through Home Assistant
 * Play back sound effects and Text to Speech to arbitrary Sinks from Home Assistant automations
+* Line up speakers with differing timings by delaying one

 ![Screenshot of ScreamRouter](/images/ScreamRouter.png)